Shemsi Pasha (general): Early life and military career

+Shemsi was born in the village of Biševo near Rožaje in 1846.
+Biševo was a small village within the İpek Sanjak of the Kosovo Vilayet.
+His father was hajji Destan Čolović and his mother was from the Hankušić family.
+His paternal family had distant origin in Kuči and his maternal family belonged to the Hoti tribe of Peja.
+Although apparently of "mixed Albanian-Bosnian background", he was known as an Albanian, according to G. Gawrych (2006).

-Shemsi Pasha traced his origin paternally to the Kuči brotherhoods of Bisheva, Tregoviste and maternally to the Hoti of Pejë.
-In his lifetime he was known as an Albanian.
-He was born in a small village within İpek Sanjak, Kosovo Vilayet, Ottoman Empire in 1846.
-Originating from a humble background and being unschooled, he began his military career first as a private and later was promoted to farik (general).
-Shemsi as such was an ayalı (a person that rises through the army ranks to become an officer) and not a mektepli (a person who gets military school education and then enters the officer corps).
-In 1901 Shemsi, a favorite of Abdul Hamid II and his trusted official was appointed as commander of the 18th Infantry Division based in Mitroviçe (modern Mitrovicë) that protected an important northern entry route into the empire.
-For seven years the 18th Infantry Division was under his command and the sultan came to rely on him as someone with ingenuity who could take care of local problems in the region of Kosovo.
-The Mektepli officers viewed him as a simple man with a several centuries old mindset while regular soldiers respected Shemsi as he came from their ranks and rose in the army based on demonstrated skills gained from experience.
-Shemsi was also the military envoy to the Ottoman Inspector General based in Selanik (modern Thessaloniki).
+Originating from a humble background and being unschooled, he began his military career first as a private and later was promoted to ferik (general).
+Shemsi as such was an alaylı (a person that rises through the army ranks to become an officer) and not a mektepli (a person who gets military school education and then enters the officer corps).
+At 16 years of age he volunteered in a division based in Montenegro.
+In 1866 he was based in Bosnia and was promoted to lieutenant and captain.
+He participated in the Russo-Turkish War (1877-1878) in which he was wounded.

+In 1901 Shemsi, a favorite and trusted official of Abdul Hamid II, was appointed as commander of the 18th Infantry Division based in Mitroviçe (modern Mitrovica) that protected an important northern entry route into the empire.
+For seven years the 18th Division was under his command and the sultan came to rely on him as someone with ingenuity who could take care of local problems in the region of Kosovo.
+The Mektepli officers viewed him as a simple man with an old mindset while regular soldiers respected him as he came from their ranks and rose in the army based on demonstrated skills gained from experience.
+Shemsi was also the military envoy to the Ottoman inspector general based in Selanik (modern Thessaloniki).

 In his career Shemsi had to deal with corrupt or incompetent officials in difficult circumstances.
-During February 1905 he attempted to remove Brigadier Cavid Bey as mutasarrıf of İpek (modern Pejë) for having caused problems due to disrespect toward Albanian customs and traditions.
+During February 1905 he attempted to remove Brigadier Javid Bey as mutasarrıf of İpek (modern Peja) for having caused problems due to disrespect toward Albanian customs and traditions.
 In Elbasan of May 1907 Shemsi placed blame for a small disturbance on two bad officials who later got promoted for their disservice.